 The information on this page applies only to cases in NCAT's Consumer and Commercial Division.

-A warrant for possession authorises a Sheriff’s Officer to enter the premises and evict the tenant or resident from the premises.
+A warrant for possession authorises a Sheriff’s Officer to enter the premises and evict the tenant or resident.

 Complete the warrant for possession request form and return it to NCAT.